yuexihang/PCSM/README.md

 # Code for PCSM

-We provide the experimental code for Darcy Flow, Navier-Stokes, Airfoil and Plasticity.
+We provide the experimental code for Darcy Flow, Navier-Stokes, Airfoil, and Plasticity.
-Additional code will be provided in next version.
+Additional code will be provided in the next version.

 ## Environment Installation